1. Introduction

 Benefits regulations do not detail how benefits should be administered on behalf of the person.
 It is, however, generally understood that the appointee should manage those monies to meet the individual’s day to day needs.
 This might include paying bills (including charges for care) and making necessary provision for routine shopping, household purchases, repairs and maintenance etc. The appointee has the authority to provide this level of intervention/ assistance as required.

 Once day to day needs are met, the appointee should support the person to save or spend the rest of their money as they wish.
-If the person cannot express their wishes, this should be done in the person’s best interest, taking into account their past and present wishes and feelings.
+If the person cannot express their wishes, this should be done in the person’s best interests, taking into account their past and present wishes and feelings.
 Any spending should be in keeping with their daily routine and way of life and be proportionate to their means.

-3. Capacity Assessments
+3. Mental Capacity Assessments

-Capacity assessments should deal specifically with the person’s capacity to discharge their duties and responsibilities as a benefit claimant.
+Mental capacity assessments should deal specifically with the person’s capacity to discharge their duties and responsibilities as a benefit claimant.

 4. Adults with Mental Capacity

-If the person does have capacity but is being coerced through pressure, fear, or intimidation into making financial decisions they would not otherwise have made or into taking action which they might otherwise not have taken it is possible for the local authority to assume the role of appointee with the person’s express, informed consent in order to safeguard them from further exploitation or abuse.
+If the person does have mental capacity but is being coerced through pressure, fear, or intimidation into making financial decisions they would not otherwise have made or into taking action which they might otherwise not have taken it is possible for the local authority to assume the role of appointee with the person’s express, informed consent in order to safeguard them from further exploitation or abuse.

-In cases where all of the above applies but the adult does not consent to appointeeship, the social care worker should discuss concerns with their team manager who may, as necessary, seek the advice of the Safeguarding Team as to whether other legal avenues are available or appropriate in these particular circumstances.
+In cases where all of the above applies but the adult does not consent to appointeeship, the social care worker should discuss concerns with their team manager who may, as necessary, seek the advice of the Safeguarding Adults Team as to whether other legal avenues are available or appropriate in these particular circumstances.

 5. Agents